The Drinking Loops That Keep Us Stuck

 We rarely drink just for the taste.

-We drink because of patterns — loops — that build over time.
-And once those loops are running in the background, we don’t even notice them.
+We drink because patterns form.
+Loops build over time.
+Once they’re running in the background, we stop noticing them.
 We just feel stuck.

 Not because we’re weak.
-But because these patterns are self-reinforcing systems.
+Because these patterns are self-reinforcing systems.

 Each one makes the next drink more likely.

-Here are the most common drinking loops — grouped by what drives them.
+Below are the most common loops, grouped by what drives them.
+As you read, notice which ones feel familiar.

 Driven by what the body expects and how it reacts.